Norilsk: Norilsk City Council of Deputies

-Source: NORILSK CITY DEPUTY COUNCIL
+The Norilsk City Council of Deputies was elected on September 11, 2022, with a five-year mandate.
+Its chairman is Aleksandr Pestryakov.

 Mayor of Norilsk

-27.01.2021-present — Dmitry Karasyov.
-Executive term: 5 years.
+The mayor of Norilsk has been Dmitry Karasyov since January 27, 2021.
+His mandate is for five years.

 Legislative Assembly of the Krasnoyarsk Territory

 In September 2021, the composition of the Legislative Assembly of the Krasnoyarsk Territory was updated.
-Sergei Sizonenko was elected deputy for Taymyr constituency No. 23.
+Sergey Sizonenko was elected deputy for Taymyr constituency No. 23.